Guitar Hero Live

 In many ways, GHTV became the heart of the new Guitar Hero.
 After players completed the Live sets, they could come back to play along to their favourite videos, and compete with their friends.

-With so many ideas coming from the team the first challenge was to capture and prioritise objectives, features and functionality into a cohesive output that could be reviewed and iterated on.
+With many ideas coming from the design team my initial priority was to record and prioritise objectives, features and functionality into a cohesive output that could be reviewed and iterated on.

 By capturing business requirements and mapping them to features, functions and content areas I was able to facilitate discussions and testing to refine the underlying architecture of the environment.